Wizty79/DevOps-Course-Starter-02/README.md

 syntax & indentation tips:

-make use of the followeing command:
+To make use of the followeing command:

 terraform fmt

 This command applies a subset of the Terraform language style conventions, along with other minor adjustments for readability.
 As a best practice, terraform fmt should always be run on your configuration files, so formatting standards and language style conventions are applied across your configuration in a uniform manner.
 This helps code readability and ensures all configuration files are formatted the same, no matter which team member is writing the file.

+terraform -help

+terraform -help plan